 Large Skippers lays their eggs on the underside of grass leaves during July and August.
 The caterpillars emerge and begin feeding before going into hibernation until winter is over.

 In spring the caterpillars begin feeding again on grass.
 When fully developed in early June they pupate for about three weeks in the bases of grass tussocks, emerging later in June as winged adults.

 Large Skipper butterflies take nectar from many kinds of meadow wildflowers but particularly brambles.

-This page includes pictures kindly contributed by Simon Harding and by the Countryside Council for Wales.
+This page includes pictures kindly contributed by Simon Harding, by Betty and Tony Rackham, and by the Countryside Council for Wales.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.